Every State Where You Can Pull Up to a Drive-Thru Liquor Store

 Of course Florida has drive-thru liquor stores because… well, because Florida.

-In Georgia, package stores (which sell booze in special sealed packaging) are legally able to sell via drive-thrus and service windows.
+In Georgia, package stores, which sell booze in special sealed packaging, are legally able to sell via drive-thrus and service windows.
+Just keep your package sealed until you get to your destination.

-You won’t come across too many drive-thru stores in Chicago.
-But get outside the Windy City, and you’ll easily find spots to grab tall boys.
+You won’t come across too many drive-thru stores in Chicago, but once you're outside of the Windy City, and there are plenty of spots to grab tall boys.

-In terms of ridiculous liquor laws, Iowa is tops.
+In terms of ridiculous liquor laws, Iowa trumps all.
 You can’t put a beer on your tab at a bar, but you can buy that same beer from a drive-thru shop.
+We won't question it too much.

 Frozen Daiquiris are an obsession around New Orleans, and drive-in Daiqs are their own special breed.
-The king of kings is Cajun Daiquiri & Café, which sells one of our favorite takes on the Frozen Daiquiri, the Sex in a Jeep.
-It’s a shockingly strong drink that mixes four of the bar’s other cocktails together: Sex on the Beach, Strawberry, Jungle Juice and Cajun Adjustment.
+The king of kings is Cajun Daiquiri & Café, which sells one of our favorite takes on the Frozen Daiquiri: the Sex in a Jeep.
+It’s a shockingly strong drink that mixes four of the bar’s other cocktails together -- Sex on the Beach, Strawberry, Jungle Juice, and Cajun Adjustment.
+You can even get it in a souvenir to-go cup.

-Should you start a cross-country journey in the tippy tip of Maine in Estcourt Station, be sure to grab a six pack somewhere before Vermont—or else you’ll have to get out of your seat to get it.
+Should you start a cross-country journey in the tippy tip of Maine from Estcourt Station, be sure to grab a six pack somewhere before Vermont -- or else you’ll have to get out of your seat to get it.

 Just outside our nation’s capital, drive-thru liquor stores supply thirsty politicians with all the grab-and-go booze they can handle.